Caucasian Place Names

 From Latin argentinus meaning "silvery", a derivative of argentum meaning "silver".
 This is the name of a country in South America, arising from a Latinized form of Spanish Río de la Plata meaning "river of silver".

-Asiya (Region) Arabic, Persian, Azerbaijani, Western African, Hausa
+Asiya (Region) Arabic, Persian, Azerbaijani, Hausa

 Arabic, Persian, Azerbaijani and Hausa form of Asia.